Boom-Foundation-BV/Multicoin/README.md

 You will need NodeJS, npm , truffle and open-zepplin contracts

+You will need a local blockchain (like ganache) for local deployment

 You will also need truffle-hdwallet-provider to deploy contract with metamask and infura

 ```git clone https://github.com/Multiven-Group-BV/Multicoin